cwangaw/directPoly_simplifiedR/README.md

 ```

 ## Direct Serendipity Space
-Nodal basis functions as defined in the paper on each elements are constructed in `directSerendipityFE.cpp` and assembled in `ellipticPDE.cpp` to serve as global basis functions.
+Nodal basis functions as defined in the paper on each elements are constructed in `directSerendipityFE.cpp` and assembled in `ellipticPDE.cpp` to serve as global basis functions, except for that the vertex basis functions are linear on each edge instead of zero at all the edge nodes.
 However, some modifications could be made easily in `directSerendipityFE.cpp`:

 1. If you do not want to remove cell degrees of freedom, find the following lines at three places and comment them out.